An overview of core requirements for students

 All students are required to study Mathematics over Years 9 and 10.
 There are four courses of study within Mathematics, called ‘Pathway to Extension’, ‘Pathway to Advanced’, ‘Pathway to Standard’ and ‘Core’.
 These courses are designed so that students will cover the mandatory content for Mathematics during these two years, as well as prepare them for their chosen Mathematics course of study during Years 11 and 12.

 In October, after the Year 9 Readiness task (Assessment 2), the Mathematics Department will place each Year 8 student in the Year 9 course that best suits their mathematical ability and performance at that stage of their schooling, and enable them to have the highest chance of success in Year 9 and future years.
 A letter will be sent home in October communicating this placement, although class streaming within these levels will still be dependent on final Year 8 marks at the end of the year.
-Should parents/students wish to request a different course of Mathematics, they may contact Mr Hanlon (Head of Mathematics) after the final Semester 2 assessments in November to discuss a potential adjustment.
+Should parents/students wish to request a different course of Mathematics, they may contact Mr Hanlon (Head of Mathematics) a week after the final Semester 2 assessments in November to discuss a potential adjustment.

 Pathway to Extension: This course has been designed for the highly capable Mathematics student who shows a real aptitude for Mathematics and a significant ability to problem solve in unfamiliar contexts.
-As a guide, we expect around 35% of the cohort to be placed in this course.
+As a guide, we expect around 25% of the cohort to be placed in this course.
 If it turns out that this course becomes too demanding, students can move to Pathway to Advanced.

 The nature and format of the Pathway to Extension course enables students to learn the mathematical principles required for the study of any one of the three courses in Year 11 and 12, namely: Mathematics Standard, Mathematics Advanced or Mathematics Extension.
 Even highly capable students who do not apply themselves appropriately can find this course a significant challenge and a real struggle.
 Students and parents who wish to choose this level against the Mathematics Department’s recommendation should realise the vast majority of students who have done so have struggled to cope, lost confidence and generally performed poorly.